wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 Each constellation has a json file, which requires a satellite ID number (or array of numbers for constellations), thus linking orbits with properties.

 Using a Python library called [skyfield](https://rhodesmill.org/skyfield/), the position of each satellite is calculated in steps of time — currently every 5 minutes for a forward-looking 48 hour period.
 The positions are then connected to create linestrings representing their orbital paths.
 Relying mainly on the `swath width` value (the physical width of data the sensor collects), the path is then extruded into a polygon representing the observation area.

+## What users can do

+The current user workflow is as follows.

+1. Pan/zoom to their area of interest

+2. Filter based on observation parameters (time, sensor type, spatial resolution, data access , taskability, daylighting, constellation and/or operator.

+3. See